The PDC’s annual showpiece takes place over the festive period with the world’s best arrowsmiths competing for the Sid Waddell trophy.

 Sky Sports hold exclusive television rights for every game of the World Darts Championship in the UK, although the event can also be streamed live at bet365.

-There are 96 players expected to compete in the 2023 World Darts Championship with the 32 highest ranked players on the PDC Order of Merit (the PDC world rankings) automatically earning a place in the second round of the competition.
+There are 96 players expected to compete in the 2024 World Darts Championship with the 32 highest ranked players on the PDC Order of Merit (the PDC world rankings) automatically earning a place in the second round of the competition.

 The 32 highest ranked unqualified players on the PDC Pro Tour Order of Merit start in the first round alongside 32 qualifiers from around the world.

-The format of the competition sees players battling out best of five sets games in the first and second rounds, with that increasing as the tournament progresses until the final which could stretch across a total of 13 sets.
+The format of the competition sees players battling out best-of-five sets games in the first and second rounds, with that increasing as the tournament progresses until the final which could stretch across a total of 13 sets.

-First round: | Best of five sets |
+First round | Best of five sets |

-Second round: | Best of five sets |
+Second round | Best of five sets |

-Third round: | Best of seven sets |
+Third round | Best of seven sets |

-Fourth round: | Best of seven sets |
+Fourth round | Best of seven sets |

-Quarter-finals: | Best of nine sets |
+Quarter-finals | Best of nine sets |

-Semi-finals: | Best of 11 sets |
+Semi-finals | Best of 11 sets |

-Final: | Best of 13 sets |
+Final | Best of 13 sets |

-The winner will claim a handsome share of £500,000 with the runner-up earning £200,000.
-The two losing semi-finalists will pocket a cool £100,000, whilst the four beaten quarter-finalists will each take home £50,000.
+The winner claimed a handsome share of £500,000 with the runner-up earning £200,000.
+The two losing semi-finalists pocketed a cool £100,000, whilst the four beaten quarter-finalists each took home £50,000.

-There has been a total of 11 perfect legs recorded at the World Darts Championship, with Paul Lim the first to achieve it in 1990.
+There has been a total of 12 perfect legs recorded at the World Darts Championship, with Paul Lim the first to achieve it in 1990.

 Lim earned a mammoth £52,000 bonus for achieving the feat – some £28,000 more than Phil ‘The Power’ Taylor received for winning the competition.

-Since then, only Raymond van Barneveld (2009 & 2010), Adrian Lewis (2011 & 2014), Dean Winstanley (2012), Michael van Gerwen (2012), Terry Jenkins (2014), Kyle Anderson (2014), Gary Anderson (2016) and William Boland (2022) have landed the perfect leg.
+Since then, only Raymond van Barneveld (2009 & 2010), Adrian Lewis (2011 & 2014), Dean Winstanley (2012), van Gerwen (2012), Terry Jenkins (2014), Kyle Anderson (2014), Gary Anderson (2016), William Boland (2022) and Michael Smith (2023) have landed the perfect leg.

-Phil Taylor dominated darts for over two decades, notching up a remarkable tally of 16 World Darts Championships, including eight successive wins between 1995 and 2002.
+Taylor dominated darts for over two decades, notching up a remarkable tally of 16 World Darts Championships, including eight successive wins between 1995 and 2002.

-He followed that up with victories in the 2004, 2005, 2006 editions too, before adding to his unprecedented tally courtesy of successes in 2009, 2010 and, finally, in 2013.
+He followed that up with victories in the 2004, 2005 and 2006 editions too, before adding to his unprecedented tally courtesy of successes in 2009, 2010 and, finally, in 2013.

-In total, Taylor reached 19 finals from his 25 appearances at the World Darts Championship, 14 more than modern-day stars Michael van Gerwen and Gary Anderson, who have both reached the showpiece five times.
+In total, Taylor reached 19 finals from his 25 appearances at the World Darts Championship, 14 more than modern-day stars van Gerwen and Gary Anderson, who have both reached the showpiece five times.

-In terms of victories, the legendary Eric Bristow and van Barneveld both tasted glory on five occasions, with Martin Adams (BDO), John Lowe (BDO), van Gerwen, John Part (BDO & PDC) and Glen Durrant (BDO) nothing three titles.
+In terms of victories, the legendary Eric Bristow and van Barneveld both tasted glory on five occasions, with Martin Adams (BDO), John Lowe (BDO), van Gerwen, John Part (BDO & PDC) and Glen Durrant (BDO) notching three titles.

-A plethora of other players, including Anderson, Peter Wright Jocky Wilson and Adrian Lewis are two-time world champions.
+A plethora of other players, including Anderson, Peter Wright, Jocky Wilson and Adrian Lewis are two-time world champions.

-Click here to view all of the 'Outright Winner' odds ahead of the 2023 World Darts Championship.
+Click here to view all of the 'Outright Winner' odds ahead of the 2024 World Darts Championship.

 We use cookies to deliver a better and more personalised service.
 For more information, see our Cookie Policy